jonescompneurolab/hnn-core/doc/install.md

 ```
 xcode-select --install
 ```
+3. Thirdly, after installing "Xcode Command-Line Tools" above, restart your computer.
-3. Thirdly, If you already installed the [NEURON][] software system-wide using its traditional installer package, it is recommended to **remove it** first.
+4. Fourthly, If you already installed the [NEURON][] software system-wide using its traditional installer package, it is recommended to **remove it** first.
 We will be installing NEURON using its PyPI package alongside `hnn_core`.
 If you installed this using the default settings, then to uninstall it, you should delete the files located at `/Applications/NEURON`, and remove any